TAF-Verification/aeromet-py/docs/docs.md

 ```

 Because of the codification of the reports doesn't have the month and year, you can give it to the instance
-as shown in the following example
+as shown in the following example:

 ```python
 metar = Metar(code, year=2022, month=3)